A Projection-Based K-space Transformer Network for Undersampled Radial MRI Reconstruction with Limited Training Subjects: Experiments and Results

 \subsection{Dataset}

 The study was compliant with the Health Insurance Portability and Accountability Act and approved by the Institutional Review Board.
 With written informed consent from each subject, we acquired radial MRI data using a prototype golden-angle, gradient-echo stack-of-radial sequence from 17 healthy subjects in the abdomen, pelvis, thigh and leg (16 subjects on a 3T MAGNETOM Prisma\textsuperscript{fit} and 1 subject on a 3T MAGNETOM Skyra, Siemens Healthcare, Erlangen, Germany).
-The sequence parameters were: 512 sampling points each spoke (with 2x oversampling along frequency encoding direction), 3500 spokes per partition, 32 partitions.
-For each subject, images were acquired at averagely 3 regions and each acquisition had around 30 coils.
-The reference images were acquired over-sampled and were retrospectively undersampled to generate undersampled images.
+The sequence parameters were: 512 sampling points each spoke (with 2x oversampling along frequency encoding direction), 3500 spokes per partition and 32 partitions.
+For each subject, images were acquired at 3 regions on average and each acquisition had around 30 coils.
+The reference images were acquired with oversampling with 3500 radial spokes and were retrospectively downsampled to generate undersampled images.

 We divided the data into training (8 subjects), validation (2 subjects) and testing (7 subjects) datasets.
 Because of the data augmentation strategies described in Section 2.2, although the number of subjects was relatively small in this study, the generated data size was considerably large, comprising 193536 training data, 61440 validation data and 11968 testing data.